Back to California

 What This Bill Does

-• Requires the Secretary of State to identify counties and political subdivisions where at least 5,000 or 5% of voting-age citizens are limited English proficient and either members of a single language minority group or speak a shared language.
+• Requires the Secretary of State to identify counties and political subdivisions where at least 5,000 or 5% of voting-age citizens are limited-English proficient and either members of a single language minority group or speak a shared language.

 Who It Names or Affects

-• Voters in counties and political subdivisions with limited-English proficient populations.
+• Voters in counties and political subdivisions with limited-English proficient populations

-• Elections officials responsible for providing translated materials and bilingual assistance.
+• Elections officials responsible for providing translated materials

 Terms To Know